Sunday, August 26, 2018

 Sixty years since Vaughan Williams’ death

-'Sigh no more ladies, sigh no more': Vaughan Williams' setting of lines from Shakespeare's 'Much Ado About Nothing'.
+: Vaughan Williams’ setting of lines from Shakespeare’s ‘Much Ado About Nothing.

 Today, 26th August, is the sixtieth anniversary of the death of Ralph Vaughan Williams (1872–1958).
 Was he England’s greatest composer?
 The question will not be easily settled, and maybe half the fun is never quite to do so.
 If, as is not an uncommon view, he vies with Edward Elgar and Benjamin Britten for the title, then he has plenty of competition.
 All I know is this: if Britten or even Elgar are to compete with Vaughan Williams, then they too in due course will have to come to draw me, again and again, yet in a different way every time, into an enlightening, melodic and unfailingly distinctive musical world.
 For now Vaughan Williams, both the composer and the man, is in first place in my book.

 His was a life that in many ways took place in reverse.
 His emergence as a composer came relatively late — he did not complete his first symphony until the age of thirty-five — but once he had done so, his output was constant and unwaning; indeed, his music seemed to intensify as he aged.
 Those who perceived in his fifth symphony — premièred in 1942, his seventieth year — a mellowing in age, or even a valedictory overtone, would hardly have suspected that this was actually the half-way mark.
-All through his last decade he seemed unstoppable — in the 1950s alone he added the final three to his total of nine symphonies, brought to fruition his opera The Pilgrim's Progress, completed concertos for harmonica and tuba, and wrote music for Queen Elizabeth's Coronation, all the while continuing to conduct and attend concerts and musical events.
+All through his last decade he seemed unstoppable — in the 1950s alone he added the final three to his total of nine symphonies, brought to fruition his opera The Pilgrims Progress, completed concertos for harmonica and tuba, and wrote music for Queen Elizabeth’s Coronation, all the while continuing to conduct and attend concerts and musical events.
 And it was not only musically that he thrived in the autumn of his life: after the death in 1951 of his wife Adeline, whom for decades he had had to watch gradually succumbing to arthritis, he was rejuvenated by a second marriage to Ursula Wood, a poet and playwright (and muse, whose poetry he set to music).
 So, although he lived to eighty-five, he seems almost to have been cut off in his prime.

 Music for the film 49th Parallel.